Frequently Asked Questions

 Examples of this would include:

 – Volcanic eruption

-The Dragon Trip will only pay up to the original costs outlined in the itinerary but will not pay any additional costs* in excess of 40 RMB per person.
+The Dragon Trip will only pay up to the original costs outlined in the itinerary but will not pay any additional costs*.
 Our official policy is to charge customers for any extra costs and advise them to request reimbursement from their travel insurance provider.
 Payment to The Dragon Trip should be made before the company makes additional purchases whenever possible.

 *Additional costs may include (but are not limited to) arranging new transportation or booking new accommodation for the group.

 Because this policy involves emergency situations, it is always on a case by case basis.
 Adventure tour managers reserve the right to make an exception to this rule if the group’s safety is in danger or a decision needs to be made immediately (i.e. the next plane is about to depart and we need to quickly buy new tickets without consulting the group).
 In these cases, it is acceptable for the company to make purchases without receiving payment from customers in advance.